jackdesert/dailydancer/RATIONALE.md

 -----------------------------------------------------------

 The reason is twofold, but the first one is the clincher:
-  * jQlite does not pass the appropriate header to tell Sinatra that request.xhr? is true
+  * (originally) jQlite does not pass the appropriate header to tell Sinatra that request.xhr? is true but this does not apply any more now that it runs on jQuery proper
   * It makes is clear in the nxing logs which requests are xhr, since it uses the same controller